NeoforceControls/ConversionTool/README.md

 NameSpace --- This is the namespace of your project / folder where the windows are located for the Neoforce Controls.

+Developer Notes: There are some instances of my own code in there I need to strip out as this converter is developed, if you run into some of these just edit the code for your project or remove them.
+I apologize and will try to be mindful to generalized things.

 Example output:
 ![alt tag](https://snag.gy/KcohOP.jpg)